 Individuals with ADHD (combined type) display both inattentive and hyperactive/impulsive features.

-Assist with accessing extra supports at school e.g. classroom accomodations and special exam provisions
+• Accessing supports at school including classroom adjustments/accomodations and special exam provisions

 ADHD Assessment